zachhannum/the-word-of-iron/manuscript/chapter_2.md

 They waited in comfortable silence until Rykker finally appeared.
 The device he had been working earlier that day floated over his shoulder, smoldering flames within the core casting a radius of warm light around him.
 Marcus was in awe.
 He wasn’t sure what was allowing the thing to fly.
 He could see why the military paid the artificer well to outfit them.

 He had also brought his silent companion.
 A great behemoth, standing at least seven feet tall with broad shoulders.
 He was humanoid, at least, but his body was forged from a stone-like material.
 It almost looked like armor, but it covered his entire body.
 Or maybe it *was* has body?
 He wore a dark purple cloak, tattered with what seemed like decades of wear, and kept the wide hood up, obscuring his face.
 Still, Marcus could see his eyes, perfectly oval, glowing with a yellow light.
 He carried a comically large warhammer.
-In his hands the shaft seemed small.
+In his hands, the shaft seemed small.

 The odd pair approached, and Rykker gave a wave.
 “Is this everyone?
 Hmm.
 Less than I would have thought.”